 The Mercy Corps Board of Directors and Executive Team pledged to review the commitments to action at each board meeting until all matters have been implemented and report on progress to the public twice a year during that time.
-The Board of Directors reviewed the agency's progress on the commitments to action at its two 2020 Board meetings, and most recently at its June 2021 Board meeting.
-This is the third biannual report detailing Mercy Corps' progress toward fulfilling the commitments to action.
+The Board of Directors reviewed the agency's progress on the commitments to action most recently at its November 2021 Board meeting.
+This is the fourth biannual report detailing Mercy Corps' progress toward fulfilling the commitments to action.

 Mercy Corps continues to make important progress delivering on the commitments to action.
-In addition to the May 2021 release of the Freeh Group's independent investigation, the organization has continued to build its newly restructured Ethics and Compliance Department, with added full-time investigators and technical roles, and expanded safeguarding prevention and community accountability teams with new positions and support across all countries where Mercy Corps operates.
+In addition to the May 2021 release of the Freeh Group's independent investigation, the organization has continued to build its newly restructured Ethics and

+Compliance Department, with added full-time investigators and technical roles, and expanded safeguarding prevention and community accountability teams with new positions and support across all countries where Mercy Corps operates.

 A comprehensive governance review has also been completed and the Board voted in November 2020 to enact term limits of two, three-year terms, with a possible extension for a third term of three years in exceptional circumstances, for a maximum of nine years.
 Thirteen Board Directors have departed since 2019, including seven in June 2021.
-Since January 2020, Mercy Corps has welcomed nine new Board Directors, including its four newest members in July 2021.
+Since January 2020, Mercy Corps has welcomed fourteen new Board Directors, including four members in July 2021 and an additional five members as of November 2021.